iljakuklic/iljakuklic.github.io/posts/2015-05-14-nonregular-types-java.md

 * Have a "triangular" list of lists, where the first element is a list of one element, second element has two elements and so on.
   Useful for symmetric binary relations.
+* Enforce that de-Brujin indices are always in the correct range, i.e. variables represented by the indices are in scope.

 ### Side note: non-regular types in C++